This website is best viewed on a modern browser.

 Middle School Debate

-In partnership with Claremont McKenna College and launched with support from the National Endowment for the Humanities, the ESU Middle School Public Debate Program teaches students in grades 5–8 fundamentals of critical thinking and language arts skills through public speaking.
-The ESU Middle School Debate is unique in that it maximizes the learning and skill-building outcomes by extensive coach and judge training and an adaptation of the parliamentary model of debate for middle-schoolers.
+In partnership with Claremont McKenna College and launched with support from the National Endowment for the Humanities, the ESU Middle School Debate Program teaches students in grades 5–8 fundamentals of critical thinking and language arts skills through public speaking and civil discourse.
 The program reaches students at one of the most sensitive times of their development.
-It enhances their academic performance in language, math and science classes and builds discipline, collaboration and tolerance of different viewpoints.
+It enhances their academic performance in language, math and science classes and builds discipline, collaboration and tolerance of different viewpoints as students must prep both sides of a topic.
 It appeals to both boys and girls, which are almost evenly represented in the ESU leagues.

-The program provides students with opportunities to hone their public speaking skills through preparation for and participation in weekend debate tournaments.
-For the 2022-23 season, all the ESU New York, Garden State and Jersey Shore Debate Leagues were excited to return to in-person tournaments.
-Depending on the league, these occur 3-6 times throughout the academic year.
+The program provides students with opportunities to hone their public speaking skills while competing in weekend debate tournaments at participating league schools generously donating their facilities.
+For the 2023-24 season, students in the ESU’s New York Debate League, Garden State Debate League and Jersey Shore Debate Leagues competed in a total of 14 tournaments.
 The students work hard and look forward to the all-day tournaments.
 They provide a unique chance to travel to other schools, bond with each other and interact with and learn from their peers.

 The ESU is fortunate to work closely with a dedicated team of coaches/teachers and volunteer judges to support and grow the leagues.
-Mentorship is an important part of the ESU Middle School Public Debate program with older students serving as judges and mentoring, and more established schools and debate programs welcoming and nurturing new.
-In addition, the ESU NY Debate League welcomed a Novice division with a Workshop for novice students and judges prior to the start of the Tournament season.
+Nationwide ESU Branches Mentorship is an important part of the ESU Middle School Public Debate program with some of the former middle school debate program alum serving as judges and mentoring, and more established schools and debate programs welcoming and nurturing new.
+Passionate alum continued to grow and hone their own debate skills as part of the ESU East Coast High School Public Debate Program in 4 tournaments hosted by high schools in New York and New Jersey.

 Learn more